John F. Kelly: Assessment of tenure

-White House Chief of Staff
+White House chief of staff

-Trump appointed Kelly to the post of White House Chief of Staff on July 28, 2017, replacing Reince Priebus.
+Trump appointed Kelly to the post of White House chief of staff on July 28, 2017, replacing Reince Priebus.
 Priebus's ousting and Kelly's appointment followed an internal power struggle within the White House.
 Kelly took office on July 31, 2017.
-That same day, with Trump's approval, Kelly removed Anthony Scaramucci from his role as communications director, just ten days after Scaramucci was appointed to that role.
+That same day, with Trump's approval, Kelly removed Anthony Scaramucci from his role as White House communications director just ten days after Scaramucci was appointed to that role.
 Reportedly, Kelly had requested permission to remove Scaramucci after "Scaramucci had boasted about reporting directly to the president, not the chief of staff."
-On August 18, 2017, Kelly removed Steve Bannon from his role as White House Chief Strategist, on behalf of President Trump.
+On August 18, 2017, Kelly removed Steve Bannon from his role as White House chief strategist on behalf of President Trump.
+In September 2017, Kelly folded the Office of Trade and Manufacturing Policy, which was led by Peter Navarro, into the National Economic Council, which meant that Navarro would report to NEC director Gary Cohn.

-Early into his tenure, media outlets such as The New York Times, The Washington Post and FiveThirtyEight speculated that Kelly would bring moderation and discipline to the White House.
+Early into his tenure, media outlets such as The New York Times, The Washington Post, and FiveThirtyEight speculated that Kelly would bring moderation and discipline to the White House.
 In August 2017, early into Kelly's tenure, The Washington Post wrote that Kelly had "left no discernible imprint on the White House's philosophy" and that it was unclear if he would bring calm and rigor to the White House.
-In a lengthy article on Kelly's tenure, the New York Times in October 2017 wrote that "for all of the talk of Mr. Kelly as a moderating force and the so-called grown-up in the room, it turns out that he harbors strong feelings on patriotism, national security and immigration that mirror the hard-line views of his outspoken boss."
-By February 2018, Kelly had emerged as a hardliner on several issues (immigration, in particular) and been embroiled in a number of controversies, and there were reports of pressure on Kelly to resign.
+In a lengthy October 2017 article on Kelly's tenure, Peter Baker, of The New York Times, wrote that "for all of the talk of Mr. Kelly as a moderating force and the so-called grown-up in the room, it turns out that he harbors strong feelings on patriotism, national security and immigration that mirror the hard-line views of his outspoken boss."
+By February 2018, Kelly had emerged as a hardliner on several issues, particularly on immigration.
+He supported the administration's policy of separating children from their parents as a means of deterring illegal immigration, and he rejected the idea that family separation was inhumane, telling an NPR reporter, "The children will be taken care of — put into foster care or whatever."
+He was also embroiled in controversy after defending an aide who was accused of domestic violence, and there were reports of pressure on Kelly to resign.